 • Moving a move file up/down with the panel options has no effect on priority of moves.
-It only affects the list order displayed in this panel.
+It only affects the list order displayed in this panel, and is used for organisational purposes only.

 As a reference, the moves from Mike are located at .\UFE\Characters\Mike\Moves